bekaku/bekaku-php-backend-starter/README.md

 ## Database

-Database file located at `my-app`/data/files/bekaku_php.sql and you can use below command for restore to your db.
+Database file located at `my-app`/data/files/bekaku_php.sql and you can use following command for restore to your db.

 ```sql
 $ mysql -uroot -p your_db_name < your_backup_file_path